As far as energy-packed sweet treats go in the world of fruit and vegetables, you really can’t go wrong with bananas.

 Are bananas good for dogs?

 Just as bananas help us release energy consistently over our day, settle an upset tummy or boost our immune system with vitamins and potassium, bananas are good for dogs too.

 However, it’s worth keeping in mind that the way dogs can eat bananas differs somewhat from how we as humans might do so.

-After all, your pet’s digestive system is massively different to your own in a number of ways.
+After all, your pet’s digestive system is massively different from your own in several ways.

 Dogs can happily chow down on some kinds of food that’d give humans pause – and similarly, many of the things we can enjoy rather a lot of should be enjoyed in moderation for our canine companions.

 So while your doctor or nutritionist would be quite correct as recommending you chow down on several bananas when trying to reach your quota of five a day, it’s a different story for dogs.

 In short, dogs who eat bananas best enjoy them as an occasional treat, rather than gulping down dozens a day.

 With that moderation in mind though, there are some wonderful health benefits to feeding a banana to your dog.